Colonial Nigeria: Indirect rule

 The Protectorate was centrally administered by the Colonial Civil Service, staffed by Britons and Africans called the British Native Staff—many of whom originated from outside the territory.
 Under the Political Department of the Civil Service were Residents and District Officers, responsible for overseeing operations in each region.
 The Resident also oversaw a Provincial Court at the region's capital.

 Each region also had a Native Administration, staffed by locals, and possessing a Native Treasury.
 The Native Administration was headed by the traditional rulers—mostly emirs in the north and often obas in the south—and their District Heads, who oversaw a larger number of Village Heads.
 Native Administration was responsible for police, hospitals, public works and local courts.
 The Colonial Civil Service used intermediaries, as the Royal Niger Company had, in an expanded role which included diplomacy, propaganda and espionage.

 Half of all taxes went to the colonial government and half went to the Native Treasury.
 The Treasury used a planned budget for payment of staff and development of public works projects, and therefore could not be spent at the discretion of the local traditional ruler.
-Herbert Richmond Palmer developed details of this model from 1906 to 1911 as the Governor of Northern Nigeria after Lugard.
+Herbert Richmond Palmer developed details of this model from 1906 to 1911 as the Commissioner of Native Revenue in Northern Nigeria after Lugard.

 In 1916 Lugard formed the Nigerian Council, a consultative body that brought together six traditional rulers—including the Sultan of Sokoto, the Emir of Kano and the Oba of Benin—to represent all parts of the colony.
 The council was promoted as a device for allowing the expression of opinions that could instruct the Governor-General.
 In practice, Lugard used the annual sessions to inform the traditional rulers of British policy, leaving them with no functions at the council's meetings except to listen and to assent.

 Unification meant only the loose affiliation of three distinct regional administrations into which Nigeria was subdivided—Northern, Western and Eastern regions.
 Each was under a Lieutenant Governor and provided independent government services.
 The Governor was, in effect, the coordinator for virtually autonomous entities that had overlapping economic interests but little in common politically or socially.
 In the Northern Region, the colonial government took careful account of Islam and avoided any appearance of a challenge to traditional values that might incite resistance to British rule.